-A. INTRODUCTION TO GLP-1 AND GLP-1 RA PRODUCTS, INCLUDING WEGOVY
+A. INTRODUCTION TO GLP-1 AND GLP-1 RA PRODUCTS, INCLUDING OZEMPIC

-- 41. Researchers first discovered GLP-1 in hamsters in 1983.
-It is a hormone that helps regulate blood sugar, appetite, and digestion in animals, including humans; and is produced naturally in the brain and intestinal wall of humans. - 42.
+- 43. Researchers first discovered GLP-1 in hamsters in 1983.
+It is a hormone that helps regulate blood sugar, appetite, and digestion in animals, including humans; and is produced naturally in the brain and intestinal wall of humans. - 44.
 In 1993, researchers discovered that a peptide from the venom of gila monsters activated GLP-1 receptors.
 Gila monsters can go for months without eating but maintain stable blood sugar levels because they make very high levels of a glucagon peptide called exendin-4.
-Thus, the gila monster served as the inspiration for the GLP-1 RA class of drugs. - 43.
+Thus, the gila monster served as the inspiration for the GLP-1 RA class of drugs. - 45.
 Following the discovery that exendin-4 is similar in structure to GLP-1, a synthetic version of exendin-4 was developed to treat diabetes.
-This became the first GLP-1 drug, Byetta, with the active ingredient exenatide, which came to market in 2005.
+This became the first GLP-1 drug, known as Byetta, with the active ingredient exenatide, which came to market in 2005.
 Byetta was initially brought to market as a collaboration between the Eli Lilly Company ("Lilly") and Amylin.
-Whereas naturally-occurring GLP-1 has a short half-life of just a few minutes, Byetta's half-life was 2.4 hours.
-13 - 44.
-At the same time, Novo was developing another GLP-1 drug called liraglutide.
-In the early 1990s, Novo researchers discovered that when they injected liraglutide into rats, it caused them to stop eating almost entirely.
-Liraglutide came to market in 2010, marketed initially as
+Whereas naturally-occurring GLP-1 has a short half-life of just a few minutes, Byetta's half-life was noted to be 2.4 hours.
+13